VeldEnDuin/VeldEnDuin.github.io/_posts/en/2016-03-27-easter-egg-hunt.md

 Our yearly easter egg hunt at Veld & Duin was again a true success!
 This year it was the yellow team that found most eggs.
 Many thanks to all the kids and their parents for making this a fun-tastic morning with us!

-All photos of the easter egg hunt can be found in our [photo archive][pics.en].
+All photos of the easter egg hunt can be found in our [photo archive][pics.en]